chck/facebook-tester/README.md

 ##Memo
 * Set ad with audience by AdsAPI (koala)
-* Crawl own page to find our setting ad (selenium)
+* Crawl own page to find our setting ad (mechanize)
 * Use computer vision to detect our ad (opencv)